But if you ask me for my top must-go place in this part of the U.S.?

 Loyal said that there are many local Navajo who would like to completely restructure how the Monument Valley Tribal Park operates, in order to keep more control and regulation (and money) in Navajo hands.

-I've written before about how poorly Native Americans have traditionally been treated in the U.S., so hearing such a strong vote for self-efficacy from Loyal actually made me really happy.
+I've written before about how poorly Indigenous peoples have traditionally been treated in the U.S., so hearing such a strong vote for self-efficacy from Loyal actually made me really happy.

 Sure, it would make it more difficult for tourists to visit Monument Valley if they set stricter limits on how and when people could see the park.
 But I personally think it would be worth it, so long as it meant that the traditions and stories of Monument Valley were protected and preserved.